Controlling the political parties

 The political parties have to compile annual accountability reports on their finances.
 This obligation exists whether political parties receive funding or not.
 All the political parties must have their respective reports audited and signed by two chartered accountants.
 The Austrian Court of Audit appoints these chartered accountants for a period of five years.
 The political parties must submit their accountability reports of the respective previous year to the Austrian Court of Audit each year by 30 September.

-Individual donations exceeding EUR 50,000 have to be immediately reported by the political and campaigning parties to the Austrian Court of Audit.
+Individual donations exceeding 2,500 EUR (resp.
+50.000 EUR till 2018) have to be immediately reported by the political and campaigning parties to the Austrian Court of Audit.

 Over 6,000 legal entities are subject to audits by the Austrian Court of Audit.
 Once every year they are being queried whether they have concluded legal transactions with businesses in which political parties hold a share.
 The corresponding information is published on the website of the Austrian Court of Audit (only in German).